 2.4.4 Describe how the Lead Agency makes available to parents, providers, and the general public information on research and best practices concerning children's development, including physical health and development, particularly healthy eating and physical activity.
 Information about successful parent and family engagement should also be shared.
-At a minimum, include what information is provided, how the information is provided, and how the information is tailored to a variety of audiences and include any partners in providing this information.
+At a minimum, include what information is provided, how the information is tailored to a variety of audiences and include any partners in providing this information.